Why to prefer Public cloud over the private cloud will be discussed in this blog.

 Startups and small enterprises on a budget may find the public cloud ideal.

-If you feel you are capable of handling both, a mix of maybe your best alternative.
+If you feel you are capable of handling both, a mix of them may be your best alternative.
 Increasingly businesses are using hybrid cloud computing models that include the benefits of both public and private clouds.

 The debate on what to choose between private and public cloud should not exist in the cloud computing ecosystem, largely because it has no significance.
 Both approaches have advantages and limitations and function differently in different circumstances.